 With the highest elephant population in Africa, this is something you need to add to your bucket list.
 At Elephants Sands, where the slogan is “where elephants rule”, you can get up super close and personal with these amazing creatures.
 Spending a night here is either possible in one of the stilted tents or you can choose to camp in your own tent.
 This campsite in Botswana is not fenced, so the elephants come whenever they like and with the swimming pool in front of the waterhole, this is something different than a typical safari.

-Chobe National Park, or let’s say “Land of the Giants”, is one of the most popular game reserves in Botswana and one of the best parks in Africa for elephant herds.
+Chobe National Park, or let’s say “Land of the Giants”, is one of the most popular safaris in Botswana and one of the best national parks parks in Africa for elephant herds.
 The months of July, August, September, and October are the best months to go on a safari in Botswana and peak season to watch the herds.
 However, the Chobe River area which forms the northern boundary of the park has an outstanding population of resident wildlife making game viewing possible at any time of the year.

 Safari’s cost around $30-$50 per person